 |Total paid out over life of lease

 The monthly payments are higher when you buy a car with a loan than they are when you lease.
-But when you purchase, you own the vehicle.
+However, when you purchase, you own the vehicle.
 After the loan term ends, you have no more monthly payments, but you will still have the vehicle.

 Important considerations when leasing

-- Shop around from dealer to dealer comparing lease offers.
+- Shop around and compare lease offers.

-- Make sure that the lease states clearly what the residual value is.
+- Make sure that the lease clearly states what the residual value is.
 Manufacturer-subsidized leases may provide the best deals, since they may list a higher residual value for their own cars.
 They may offer lower interest rates as well.

 - Make sure you understand the mileage limits and penalties.